 Predatory lenders often target consumers who they believe have few lending alternatives.
 But be aware that products offered by predatory lenders are designed to benefit the lender and could threaten your financial health.

-APR, or annual percentage rate, is a common way to measure the total cost of a loan.
+Annual percentage rate, or APR, is a common way to measure the total cost of a loan.
 It includes the interest rate and fees to help you accurately compare the costs of different loans.

 The cost of many payday and auto title loans is expressed in terms of fees based on the amount you borrow.
 For example, a payday lender might charge you a $15 fee for every $100 you borrow.
-These fees, which can equate to APRs ranging from 300% to 400%, make it more difficult to compare the cost to traditional loans.
+These fees can equate to APRs ranging from 300% to 400%.

 To help you accurately compare the costs of multiple loans, you can convert the fees to an APR.
 Here’s an example when you borrow $500 with fees equaling $100 over a 21-day loan term.